By Jessica Billig

 Faculty Peer Reviewed

 Until recently, little thought was given to the important role played by the duodenum, jejunum, and ileum in glucose homeostasis.
-The involvement of the gut in glucose …
+The involvement of the gut …

 By Lauren Foster